feathersjs/feathers/packages/schema/README.md

 ## Documentation

-Refer to the [Feathers documentation](https://docs.feathersjs.com) for more details.
+Refer to the [Feathers schema API documentation](https://feathersjs.com/api/schema/) for more details.

 ## License